pelmeni dumplings with sour cream

 • salt

-How do you make using a mold?
+How do you make dumplings using a mold?

-When using a mold for homemade dumplings you need to roll dough large enough to cover the mold surface.
+When using a mold for homemade dumplings, you need to roll the dough large enough to cover the mold surface.
 Then a meat filling can be piped into each capacity hole and topped with another layer of dough to seal the filling.
 Commercial dumpling machines are handy for this kind of job in bulk.

 How do you make it by hand?